-- accepting the offer by the specified due date, - paying the non-refundable Confirmation Fee, - paying the non-refundable Advance Rent Fee (equivalent to the first two weeks' rent), and - returning the required lease documents.
+- accepting the offer by the specified due date, - paying the non-refundable Confirmation Fee, - paying the non-refundable Advance Rent Fee (equivalent to the first two weeks' rent), and - returning all required documents.

 Failure to meet the due date may result in a resident's offer being rescinded.